google/draco/README.md

   decoder.
   * Supported in most modern browsers including Chrome, Firefox, and Edge.
   * Decoder size is about 50% smaller compared to the javascript version.
-* New version is backward compatibile with 0.9.x encoders.
+* New version is backward compatible with 0.9.x encoders.
-  * Note that 0.10.0 is not forward compatibile.
-I.e., files encoded with 0.10.0
+  * Note that 0.10.0 is not forward compatible, i.e., files encoded with 0.10.0
     cannot be decoded with 0.9.x decoders.